 Subject lines in the range of ~65 characters (or 5-9 words) tend to be most effective, but there’s no hard and fast rule.

 And if writing a killer subject line feels daunting, check out these tips to get you started.

 We know that there’s no “best” length for an email.
 But if you find yourself really struggling, err on the shorter side.
-It’s better to keep things simple and pique your readers’ interest than inundate them with information you’re not sure they need.
+It’s better to keep things simple and pique your readers’ interest on one strong point than giving them information overload.

 To keep your shorter emails from looking sparse, supplement your limited copy by adding graphics and product photos.
 Quality images are invaluable to conveying critical information quickly and making your reader fall in love at first sight with your product and your brand.